 How many pages is the FE Reference Handbook?

-The FE Reference Handbook version 10.5 is approximately 500 pages covering math, probability, engineering economics, ethics, and discipline-specific formulas.
+The FE Reference Handbook is roughly 500 pages and covers math, probability, engineering economics, ethics, and discipline-specific formulas.
 During the exam, you only see sections relevant to your discipline plus the shared sections that all FE exams use.
+Always verify the version assigned to your exam date in MyNCEES.

 Should I memorize formulas or rely on the FE Reference Handbook?